kgbrown5/mealprep-me/README.md

 *Add some screenshots or graphics here that show your app being used!*

 Meet MealPrep Me!
-This website helps users in planning our their weekly meals, simplifying recipe storage, grocery planning, and nutrition goals.
+This website helps users in planning out their weekly meals, simplifying recipe storage, grocery planning, and nutrition goals.

 ## Current Features